 - Exercise Nutrition

-Christian J. Thompson, PhD is an associate professor in the Department of Kinesiology, a research affiliate at UCSF Medical Center, and the owner of Thompson Fitness Solutions, LLC.
-Professor Thompson has published scientific publications on exercise programming for older adults in peer-reviewed journals such as Medicine and Science in Sports and Exercise, Journal of Aging and Physical Activity, and Journal of Applied Research.
+Professor Thompson has published several scientific publications on exercise programming for older adults in peer-reviewed journals such as the Translational Journal of the American College of Sports Medicine, Journal of Aging and Physical Activity, and Journal of Applied Research.

 - University of Kansas, PhD in Exercise Science, 2001